Interdisciplinary Graduate Studies (IGS), individualized option

 Doctor of Philosophy (2017)

 Bachelor of Arts Psychology, University of Saskatchewan (2000)

 Hudson Bay, Sask.

 JENNIFER LEASON MEANS MUCH TO MANY.
-Mother, Aboriginal, researcher, listener.
-She is both teacher and student.
+Mother, Aboriginal, researcher, listener, PhD graduate.
+She has been both teacher and student.
 She is an advocate for women, and for Aboriginal communities.
 She is an optimist.

 But the life of a polymath is not without its struggles.
 Dedication to meaningful work and her desire to find balance between being a working mother in the world of academia ignites her passion and commitment for doctoral research.

 Her goal is to create a model for change and cultural safety for Indigenous women’s maternal and reproductive health.
 Her two young boys, generations of family, and a close Aboriginal community provide inspiration.